Take a look at Angie's List; their market

 now offers free memberships nationwide for

-it's new Green Subscription; potentially giving millions
+a Green Subscription; potentially giving millions

-while unleashing a potential to obtain millions more reviews
+at the same time unleashing a potential to obtain millions more reviews

 from the new subscribers.